The Codex

 3) Bargaining

 Pricing is not just arithmetic.
 It is leverage.
 When your outside options are thin, every objection feels existential; when your proof and alternatives are stronger, price conversations get calmer.
+The client can sense the difference between a real floor and a number you hope they accept.

 Pair How to set freelance rates with Outside options and negotiation.